pirkkahuhtala/agile-guidelines/README.md

 <a name="step8" />
 ### Step 8: CI/CD pipeline & environments
 - Have CI/CD pipeline right from the start
+    - Automatic builds
+        - Tests
+        - Code analysis
+        - Deployments
-- Create dev/staging environments where you can demo your progress
+- Create dev/staging environments where you can demo your progress with the app

 <a name="step9" />
-### Step 9: Choose & download boilerplate
+### Step 9: Tools & frameworks
-- Choose frameworks, tools for the project
+- Choose tools & frameworks for the project
     - Try not to reinvent the wheel

 <a name="step10" />
 ### Step 11: Code out the features
+- It's coding time!
-- Implement the functionality of the app
+- Start implementing the functionality of the app
-    - From wireframe
-    - From user stories
-    - Both front-end and back-end
-- Example features:
-    - ability to create new goals, milestones, and checkins
-    - ability to delete goals, milestones, and checkins
-    - ability to change a timeline’s name, color, and details
-    - ability to zoom in on timelines
-    - ability to add links to resources
-    - ability to upload media
-    - ability to bubble up resources and media from milestones and checkins to their associated goals
-    - rich text editor integration
-    - user signup / authentication / OAuth
+    - Pick a user story
-    - popover to view timeline options
-    - loading screens
+    - User wireframe/design as your guide
+    - If any questions, collaborate with the customer
 - Don't forget to do tests!
+    - TDD, BDD
     - Unit tests
     - Integration tests
     - End to end tests
-- It's coding time!

 <a name="step11" />
 ### Step 11: Language support, texts, content